 The UO's partner, SIT (School for International Training), also operates a number of study abroad sites.
 Each year, SIT hosts group site visits for faculty and staff of affiliated universities to explore sites and learn more about the program opportunities.
 Site visits currently cost $500 (inclusive) plus your round-trip travel.
 Read more about the upcoming site visits here.
 Note that the UO sponsors most but not all SIT sites for our students.
-You may also contact Cari Vanderkar Moore, Director of Study Abroad Programs, for more information.
+You may also contact Roger Adkins, Associate Director of Study Abroad Programs, for more information.

 The McGhee Center periodically calls for faculty to teach courses on contemporary culture, sociology, history, economics, politics, migration, development, the environment, emerging markets, gender studies, health, and other regionally appropriate topics pertaining to one of the following regions:

 Contact: Lisa Donatelli, Deputy Director, Georgetown Office of International Programs.
-The upcoming deadline is September 14, 2012, for both fall 2013 and fall 2014 proposals.
 Note: This is an external opportunity and is not directly sponsored by the UO; there is no internal contact person at the UO.